billthefarmer/blog/blog/content/post/draw-musical-staff.md

 ---

-A musical staff is not a trivial thing to draw because of the complex curves needed for the treble and base clef.
+A musical staff is not a trivial thing to draw because of the complex curves needed for the treble and bass clef.
 What is needed is a source of vector drawing coordinates.

 The data used was originally intended for use in postscript, so the